thosgood/this-weeks-finds/markdown/201-250/week207.md

 > non-perturbative method in AdS/CFT.
 The Maldacena conjecture says that
 > the effective action of a CFT on a background metric is equal to the
 > supergravity effective action of anti-deSitter space with that
 > background metric at infinity.
-In the large N limit, the supergravity
+In the large $N$ limit, the supergravity
 > effective action is just the classical action.
 Thus the calculation of
 > the quantum effective action of the matter fields, is equivalent to
 > solving the classical Einstein equations.